At St Ann’s, we believe three things ensure the wellbeing of our students.

-- Residential Tutors: We employ 10 on-site Tutors to look after single corridors (around 18 students).
+- Residential Advisors: We employ 10 on-site RAs to look after single corridors (around 18 students).
 Night and day, these men and women effectively ensure everyone is healthy, happy and flourishing in their studies.
 They also know exactly what to do if there’s a problem.

-The College employs 10 Residential Tutors annually.
+The College employs 10 Residential Advisors annually.
 These men and women are mostly chosen from among senior students to provide pastoral care together with academic and social leadership.

-The Tutors receive training in first aid, conflict resolution, equal opportunity and team building.
+The Residential Advisors receive training in first aid, conflict resolution, equal opportunity and team building.
 They also receive extensive education in relation to College policies and procedures and provide after-hours administrative support.

-A Tutor is rostered on duty outside of office hours so there is always someone at hand in the event of any problem, any time, day or night.
+A RA is rostered on duty outside of office hours so there is always someone at hand in the event of any problem, any time, day or night.